Diego-0110/diflusion-back-end/README.md

 ### Common tasks

-#### Access to 'control' terminal or any terminal
+#### Access to 'control' module's terminal or any module

-To Access to a terminal and interact with the CLI ('control', 'daemon', ...) use:
+To Access to a terminal of a certain module and interact with the CLI ('control', 'daemon', ...) use:

 ```
 docker attach <container-name>